Leaves from the College

-If the student is currently enrolled in the Bowdoin Student Accident and Sickness Insurance Plan, their coverage will continue as specified by the plan policy.
+If the student is currently enrolled in the Bowdoin Student Health Insurance Plan, their coverage will continue as specified by the plan policy.
 If the student waived Bowdoin’s plan, they should consult their comparable plan for any exclusions or limitations.
 Questions should be directed to the student health insurance coordinator.

-On a case-by-case basis, the College, in consultation with the student’s health care providers, may determine that the returning student should not live on campus but is capable of attending classes.
+On a case-by-case basis, the College, in consultation with the student and the student’s health care providers, may determine that the returning student should not live on campus but is capable of attending classes.
 In addition, College housing may not be available to the student upon their return, due to space limitations.
-Once the student has been readmitted, they can discuss availability and options with the Office of Residential Life.
-Students on medical leave are ineligible to participate in the spring housing lottery.
+Once the student has been re-enrolled, they can discuss availability and options with the Office of Residential Life.
+Students on medical leave, disciplinary suspension, and academic suspension are ineligible to participate in the spring housing lottery.
 In the event that College housing is not available, the student may choose to live in housing in the local area.
 The Office of Residential Life maintains information on local area rental listings.
 Questions should be directed to the Office of Residential Life.

 Presence on Campus

-While a student is on medical leave, or suspension for disciplinary or academic reasons, they will not be permitted to visit campus without prior written permission of the dean of students or their designee.
+While a student is on medical, disciplinary, or academic leaves from the College, they are not permitted to visit campus without prior written permission of the Dean of Students or their designee.
 Permission will generally be granted for certain preapproved educational or health treatment purposes only.

-The Bowdoin College Catalogue and Academic Handbook is current as of August 1, 2021.
-The Student Handbook may be updated more frequently after this date and is the authoritative source for information governing student life at Bowdoin.
+This information is also contained in the The Bowdoin College Catalogue and Academic Handbook which is current as of August 2023.
+The Code of Community Standards may be updated more frequently after this date and is the authoritative source for information governing student life at Bowdoin.